 Some private equity and hedge fund managers are making the move to restructure as a family office.
 Why?
-Many are seeing the benefits of transitioning to private investing, which includes allowing for less regulatory scrutiny, less complicated decision-making on investment strategy and choices, potential favorable tax considerations and more.
+Many are seeing the benefits of transitioning to private investing, which include allowing for less regulatory scrutiny, less complicated decision-making on investment strategies and choices, potentially favorable tax considerations and more.

 Questions to consider

-However, while the family office seems greener on that side of the fence, hedge fund and private equity managers and owners should consider a variety of areas before proceeding with restructuring efforts.
+However, while the family office seems greener on that side of the fence, hedge fund and private equity principals should consider a variety of areas before proceeding with restructuring efforts.
 Key questions to ponder include the following:

-- What is your current net worth and asset level?
+- What is your current net worth, asset base and level of financial complexity?
 To transition to a family office structure, by some estimates, the optimal net worth threshold is at least $250 million to justify the implementation of a comprehensive family office and realize its advantages.
+A family office structure is also optimal when the family’s tax and financial situation are complex and require organization and coordination.

 - How do you plan to liquidate the legacy fund?
 You’ll need a comprehensive plan to dissolve the fund efficiently and economically and transition to the new structure.

 - Have you considered creating a multifamily office rather than a single family?
-This approach allows for pooling resources and other shared advantages, but this might not be optimal for your situation and goals.
+This approach allows for pooling resources and other shared advantages.
+But this might not be optimal for your situation and goals, particularly if you are looking to focus on your family’s personal investment objectives exclusively.

 - Have you weighed tax considerations and structure options?
 With the disallowance of investment expenses as itemized deductions under the 2017 Tax Cuts and Jobs Act, some families have implemented a comprehensive family office structure to enhance operations and potentially improve tax efficiencies.
-Careful planning and compliance are needed before and after the transition.
+Careful planning and compliance are needed before and after the transition to take into account today’s tax considerations and build flexibility into the future for potential tax law changes.

 - Have you assessed the needs of your multigenerational family to determine the nature and level of services the family office will provide to family members, as well as how the family office will address those needs and future goals?